MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github.md

   1. GitHub Dependabot, a DevOps bot agent, automatically performs the following three tasks:
       1. Creates a new branch in the repository.
       1. Upgrades the necessary dependencies to the minimum possible secure version needed to eliminate the vulnerability.
-      1. Creates a pull request (PR) with the upgraded dependency.
+      1. Creates a PR with the upgraded dependency.
   1. When the PR is approved, the new branch merges with the base branch.
   1. The merged branch triggers CI/CD tasks in GitHub Actions.
   1. GitHub Actions deploy the new app version to a test or staging environment.